 The six-lined soapfish (Grammistes sexlineatus) is also known as the goldenstriped soapfish, Pacific goldenstriped bass and skunkfish.
 The name soapfish is derived from the soapy toxic secretion that they produce when stressed.
-The toxins in the secretions are known as grammistins.
-They are closely related to groupers.
+The peptide toxins in the secretions are known as grammistins and seem similar to bee venom and secretions from other toxic fish.
+These toxins have been investigated for their potential antibiotic and antimicrobial activity.
+Soapfish are closely related to groupers.

 The background body color is a dark brown with six yellow or white horizontal lines.
 The number of lines depends on the age of the fish.
 The Juveniles start off with white to yellow dots on a dark brown base color and as they grow the points become lines.
 They grow to a length of 15 cm but they are seldom seen at this size in the wild.
 Usually they are seen around 8 to 10 cm in size.
 The specimen above which has blue markings on its lips was in the 15cm range.